 Baie Comeau and Sept-Îles are good places for an overnight stop but if you’re short on time push through to Havre-Saint-Pierre, the gateway to Mingan National Park Reserve.
 I highly recommend camping on one of the islands so you can explore at leisure or spend a night in a lighthouse while enjoying the puffins, at least if your timing is good.

 Road trips in Canada – The Cabot Trail inNova Scotia

 Why drive it – Drive through charming small towns, quaint fishing villages and the spectacular Cape Breton Highlands National Park.

 Time needed – You can knock off the 300 km comfortably in a day but I recommend several overnight stops to take advantage of hiking and sightseeing opportunities.

 Experience – The Cabot Trail makes a loop around the northern part of Cape Breton Island in Nova Scotia passing through the very scenic and hilly Cape Breton Highlands National Park.
 There are plenty of interesting stops along the way including Baddeck – the home of Alexander Graham Bell, and an amazing museum.

 Stop in the pretty Maragaree Valley if you’re into fly-fishing.
 Use Chéticamp as a base especially if you’re into whale watching.
 The east side of the Cabot Trail is home to Ingonish, and the famous Highland Links Golf Course.
 Enjoy beaches, inspiring vistas, pink, rocky shores and quaint fishing villages.

-Road trips in Canada – the Newfoundland edition
+Road trips in Canada – the Viking Trail in Newfoundland